deborahola/portfolio/README.md

-# 🌐 deborah's website — Personal Portfolio
+# 🌐 debbie's website — Personal Portfolio

 ### This is the source code for my personal website.
 Built with React, Vite, and Tailwind CSS.
 ---